How to Choose the Best Laptop for Artists?TIPS

 Next consideration is screen size.
 A larger screen will enable you to see details clearer (if the resolution is high enough) and make it easier to click on the menus and control palettes.
 I suggest at least a 15-inch screen with 1920 by 1080 resolution.

 Nowadays, there are screens that offer much higher resolution than 1080P.
 E.g. 4K screens at 3840 by 2160 resolution.
 There are plenty of 4K laptops in the market, but they are battery drainers and will usually always be plugged in.

 If you want a high resolution screen, make sure that the software you're using supports it or the user interface, e.g. menus and buttons, are going to appear tiny and almost unusable.
 Do your research in respective software format.
 E.g. Adobe photoshop menus are buttons are tiny and incredibly frustrating to use.

 Most laptops come with a refresh rate of 60Hz, but you will find gaming laptops with refresh rates of 144Hz and above.
 You don't need more than 144Hz.

 7. Panel type

 It's best to get an IPS panel monitor that will provide the widest viewing angle.
-In another words, you'll be able to see the same colour no matter the angle of the screen.
+In another words, you'll be able to see the same color no matter the angle of the screen.

-They have better colour reproduction, colour accuracy and can display more colours.
+They have better color reproduction, color accuracy and can display more colors.
 Do not get TN panels for graphic work.